Freiheit statt Angst: 2006

-Some months ago the Arbeitskreis Vorratsdatenspeicherung appealed for a demonstration named Freiheit statt Sicherheitswahn ('Freedom not security delusion') which was also followed by about 250 people.
+A few months prior, the Arbeitskreis Vorratsdatenspeicherung appealed for a demonstration named Freiheit statt Sicherheitswahn ('Freedom not security delusion') which was also followed by about 250 people.

 2007

 On 14 April 2007 a demonstration named Freiheit statt Angst happened to be in Frankfurt, being attended by at least 1000 people.

-On 22 September 2007 about 15,000 people attended to the bigger demonstration in Berlin.
+On 22 September 2007 about 15,000 people attended the bigger demonstration in Berlin.
 According to the data protection commissioner of Schleswig-Holstein, Thilo Weichert those where the largest protests for data protection in the past 20 years.
 Fifty organisations appealed for the demonstration.
-Amongst others the Hedonist International and Freie Ärzteschaft (free doctors association) attended with their own trucks.
+Amongst others the Hedonist International and Freie Ärzteschaft (free doctors association) attended with their trucks.

 2018

 On Saturday, October 13, 2018 there were protests in the streets of Berlin for the data security of German citizens.
 The protesters' demands included: